-Students must obtain prior approval from the principal before selling, posting, circulating, or distributing more than 10 copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
+Students must obtain prior approval from the principal before selling, posting, circulating, or distributing more than ten copies of written or printed materials, handbills, photographs, pictures, films, tapes, or other visual or auditory materials that were not developed under the oversight of the school.
 To be considered, any nonschool material must include the name of the sponsoring person or organization.
 The decision regarding approval will be made within two school days.

-The principal has designated A-wing bulletin board as the location for approved nonschool materials to be placed for voluntary viewing or collection by students.
+The principal has designated the main hallway as the location for approved nonschool materials to be placed for voluntary viewing or collection by students.
 [See policy FNAA.]